Zimbabwe veep’s wife charged with attempting to kill him

 HARARE, Zimbabwe (AP) - The wife of Zimbabwe’s vice president has been charged with attempting to murder her husband.

-Marry Chiwenga, a former model and wife of Vice President Constantino Chiwenga, appeared at the Harare Magistrates Court Monday where she was also charged with money laundering and fraud, amid reports of a troubled marriage.
+Marry Chiwenga, a former model and wife of Vice President Constantino Chiwenga, appeared at the Harare Magistrates Court Monday where she was also charged with money laundering and fraud.

 Wearing a floral dress, she waved to journalists as she entered the court’s holding cells.
 The magistrate ordered that she remain in custody pending a bail hearing.